kasko/docs/source/products/allianz/flat-share/webapp.rst

 Optional data that can be put in the "config" tag of the kasko embed object

 .. csv-table::
-   :header: "Name", "Type", "Description", "Example Value"
+   :header: "Name", "Description", "Example Value"

    "back_button_url",  "Webapp's back button URL.",      "https://www.kasko.io/"